azurecrystalz/azurecrystalz.github.io/source/_posts/take-a-chance.md

   [^1]: Niki is talking to a skydiving instructor here I believe
   [^2]: Short for “Idol Film Festival”!
 This was the festival that took place during the movie “Road to Show”, and it's been referenced in Spring Evenings Respite too!
   [^3]: An idiom basically meaning that something doesn’t have to look good for it to actually be good.
 It’s a bit of an optimistic expression :D !!
-  ### Tranlsation Notes Take a Chance Ch2
-  (4): Homophone!
+  [^4]: Homophone!
 “Eight” and “bee” in japanese are both pronounced “hachi”!
 This kind of reference has been hat-tipped a few times in enstars, but one of the most memorable to me is the fact that Crazy:B’s TRIP album campaign ended on 08.08.2023 !!
-  (5): Niki here is trying to echo HiMERU saying “compliance”/“konpuraiansu” (written in ktkn), but ended up thinking he meant “kelp”/”konbu”. so in the textbox he’s like “konpu…konbu?”
+  [^5]: Niki here is trying to echo HiMERU saying “compliance”/“konpuraiansu” (written in ktkn), but ended up thinking he meant “kelp”/”konbu”. so in the textbox he’s like “konpu…konbu?”
-  (6): 生殺与奪の権を握る - literally meaning “holding power over life and death” but figuratively means “to have full power over a person”.
+  [^6]: 生殺与奪の権を握る - literally meaning “holding power over life and death” but figuratively means “to have full power over a person”.
 Someone might use this expression to say something like “don’t let others have the power to control your life”, that kinda thing.
 In context, I think Niki here intends to say that he wouldn’t have accepted if Rinne was gonna control what he did.

   <!-- CONTENT GOES HERE -->